divega/EntityFramework.Docs/entity-framework/ef6/advanced/performance/performance-considerations-for-ef-4-5-and-6.md

 ![EF6WarmQuery1000](../ef6/media/ef6warmquery1000.png)

+> [!NOTE]
-**Note:** for completeness, we included a variation where we execute an Entity SQL query on an EntityCommand.
+> For completeness, we included a variation where we execute an Entity SQL query on an EntityCommand.
 However, because results are not materialized for such queries, the comparison isn't necessarily apples-to-apples.
 The test includes a close approximation to materializing to try making the comparison fairer.

 In this end-to-end case, Entity Framework 6 outperforms Entity Framework 5 due to performance improvements made on several parts of the stack, including a much lighter DbContext initialization and faster MetadataCollection&lt;T&gt; lookups.